anlianni/Homepage/index.md

 ## About Me

-I am a Ph.D. student at ...
+Hello, welcome to my homepage!
+My name is Anni.
+I am currently a third-year PhD student at the [Control and Optimization of Discrete Event Systems (CODES) Laboratory](https://www.bu.edu/codes/people/), of Boston university advised by [Prof. Christos G. Cassandras] (https://christosgcassandras.org/).

 ## Research Interests